The Burbank Tournament of Roses Association is a non-profit

 The City of Burbank

-Tournament of Roses Parade each New Year's Day since 1914.
+Tournament of Roses Parade on New Year's Day since 1914.
 Originally,

 floats were entered on behalf of the City by the Chamber of Commerce and